How to Decide Between Offering DDU or DDP

 Benefits of Working with International Shipping Experts

 There are many variables to consider when choosing DDU versus DDP.
 It’s best to work with international shipping experts who can help get you set up for a smooth customs experience.
-At DCL Logistics we work with high-growth brands looking to scale their business.
-For example, one of our international shipping partners, Passport, seamlessly integrates with DCL’s dedication to customer-centric fulfillment.
-Through Passport sellers get:
+What to look for with an international shipping parter:

 • Turnkey DDP Solution.
 No more held packages or surprise fees; sellers can charge and collect duty and tax fees at checkout to deliver a seamless delivery experience.